RawabiKhalaf/MTA-EDA/Writeup.md

 The average total number of registered exits was calculated also for each of the filtered stations for each month.
 As a last calculation, the average total number of registered exits was taken for each day of the week in order to find the hieghst three week days.

 ## Tools
-- Python and jupyter Notebook
+- Python and Jupyter Notebook
 - Numpy and Pandas for data manipulation
 - Matplotlib and Seaborn for plotting visuialization
 - SQLAlchony and SQLite for importing, exporting, storing and exploring the data.